 Previous volunteers can tell you plenty about how ethical a project really is.
 Raleigh International publish volunteer experiences on their site, while databases of opportunities, such as those found on Go Abroad and Go Overseas have plenty of honest participant reviews.

-What’s more: don’t be afraid to ask to be put in touch with former volunteers.
+Don’t be afraid to ask to be put in touch with former volunteers.
 A brief chat can quickly give you a sense of the project, how valuable the organization’s work is, and whether you can truly make a difference by volunteering with them.

 Volunteering offers among the most immersive experiences that you can get, a front row seat to the realities of life in a given place.
 Find out how to give more for less.